edjacob25/WhatsApp-Analyzer/README.md

 - Daily messages average including days not talking
 - Day Graphs as JPGs and SVGs

+## Build

+WhatsApp-Analyzer requires Java 8, JavaFx 8 and JFreeChart, build as normal. tested with IntelliJ IDEA.

+## How to use
+Email yourself the conversation you want to analyze
+- Open WhatsApp
+- Choose the conversation
+- Menu -> More
+- Send chat by email

+Download it and open the .txt file with the program, the graphs are located at the program rute

 ## TODO
 - Improve graphs
+- Better building
 - Words total
 - Words per message average
 - Emoticons per message